mickmacks/Spotivibe/README.md

 ## Contributing

 Please let us know if you have any questions or ideas for updates.
 You can reach us at example@site.com

+## Bugs

+1. Playing a new playlist doesn't pause the currently playing one.
+2. Pausing the current playlist doesn't work.
+3. Adding a new activity doesn't link image or audio file
+4. When opening a form for the second time, the input title and input values overlap.
+5. Pausing scrolls to top of page

+## Future Goals

+1. Figure out image animations or switch to video loops.
+2. Connect spotify to activity cards.
+3. Add search/sort/filter functionality to cards.
+4. Use icons or color to separate genres.
+5. Make edit and delete buttons more clear.
+6. More instructional copy for how the site works, and what you get out of it.
+7. Consider legibility of fonts, font sizes, font colors

 ## Authors